abobija/esp-discord-examples/ota/README.md

-# ESP32 Discord bot download message attachment
+# ESP32 Discord bot OTA update

 This is example application which represent [ESP32 Discord bot](https://github.com/abobija/esp-discord) that can perform OTA updates.